qiskit-community/qiskit-experiments/docs/index.rst

 Table of Contents
 =================

-Below list contains automatically generated API documentation for Qiskit Experiments.
+The following is a list of automatically generated API documentation for Qiskit Experiments.
 If you are very new to this project, the :doc:`overview </apidocs/index>` is a good place to start.
 The :doc:`tutorials </tutorials/index>` also have hands-on examples for running many experiments.